-The premiere of Avengers: Endgame last year, more than a decade after those early auditions to play the God of Thunder, was a family affair, with both Liam and Luke there to support Chris.
+The premiere of Avengers: Endgame in April 2019, more than a decade after those early auditions to play the God of Thunder, was a family affair, with both Liam and Luke—who had a cameo in Thor: Ragnarok spoofing Asgard's finest—there to support Chris.

 "I'm the kind of guy that just lets them do whatever they want—candy, loads of candy, have candy.
 Beer, if you want one, I'll give you a beer."
 He was joking, obviously, but he will let his nieces polish his toenails and he's happy to have his face painted.